 Before joining Shook, she was a litigation attorney in Washington, D.C., handling business and general litigation, employment and criminal defense matters.
 After law school, Shannon was a judicial law clerk for the Honorable Zoe Bush of the Superior Court of the District of Columbia.
-She received her J.D. from the American University College of Law, where she was a staff member for the American University Administrative Law Review.
+She received her J.D. from the American University Washington College of Law, where she was a staff member for the American University Administrative Law Review.

 Shannon is a member of The Sedona Conference Working Group on Electronic Document Retention and Production.
 She is an active participant in the Electronic Discovery Institute (EDI) and the Government Investigations & Civil Litigation Institute (GICLI).
 Shannon also appeared in Super Bowl LV commercial for the South Carolina Education Lottery where she was recognized as an alum of the South Carolina Life Scholarship.